-The school holds Open days/Evenings once per term.
+The school holds Open days/Evenings twice a year.
 At the end of the school year, the parent/guardian of each child is given a written report on their child's progress.

 Every effort is made to inform and involve parents in the progress and education of their child.

-Records of Achievement are continually updated and parents are encouraged to participate in developing a positive profile of their child's total achievements.
+Parents are encouraged to participate in developing a positive profile of their child's total achievements.